 Looking at what we know about retail sales during the holiday period so far, First Data reported that holiday spending is up 2% vs. last year (through Dec 12).
 Last year that number was 2.4%.
 So there’s a deceleration in retails sales growth spending.
 Cowen research reported that foot traffic at malls was down 10% in December through December 17th.
 Granted online sales growth of 9% this holiday season is taking some mall spending away, but online spending represents only 8% of total retail sales spending.
 I guess maybe consumers cut back on holiday gifts this year to spend $40,000 (average cost of a new GM car according the auto sales report) on a new car?

 Finally, I cover two companies that provide subprime auto loans.
 Both companies were reporting declining loan application volume in their last financial reports.
 Interest rates spiked up 100 basis points during November and December, which means the cost of auto loans spiked up as well.
 Even though auto lenders are reporting lowered loan application volumes, we’re to assume that – despite significantly higher interest rates – consumers decided to skip eating out and buying holiday gifts in order to buy a new car during December?
+There is also usually a corroboration between new car sales and the number of people who sell car for scrap removal, but there has been a notable lack of activity there too.

 Does any of this make sense?
 To make matters less believable and uglier, GM reported that its unsold inventory of cars sitting on dealer lots exploded to 844,942 cars in December, a nearly quarter of a million unit increase over December 2015.
 Call me skeptical but I would suggest that a large portion of those cars sitting in dealer lots were counted as sales when the cars left the factory floor.